the museum of coastal carolina and ingram planetarium

 what to expect at the planetarium

 Ingram Planetarium’s full-dome theater offers a variety of family-friendly shows that cater to all age groups, along with laser music shows.
-All shows, which last approximately 20-30 minutes, are followed by a live space science and star presentation.
+Most shows, which last approximately 20-30 minutes, are followed by a live space science and star presentation.
 You’ll learn about which planets and constellations you can see in the night sky that evening.
 This part of the experience lasted around 20 minutes and, while our science-loving Skyela thought it was super cool, Holden needed to pack his patience.

 A couple of notes – The best seats (super-duper comfy) are in the back of the planetarium.
 If you suffer from motion sickness, there may be certain points where you need to close your eyes for a moment or two.